criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 ## About the repo

 <div align="justify">
-Solving task on my own just for the enjoyment itself.
-It was (and still) fun doing it.
-Coding was made in one shot way, with a deadline and considering possible time-out errors.
-If you came here, already know what foobar is; If not, thanks for your visit :raised_hands:.
+The initial aim was solving task on my own just for the enjoyment itself, but it turned into a fun oportunity to play around with JUnit test framework.
+All coding task were made in one-shot way, with a deadline and considering possible time-out errors.
+Of course, JUnit tests were implemented in a subsequent stage.
+So, if you came here already knowing what Foobar & JUnit are, skip the following; if not the case, thanks for your visit :raised_hands:.

 ### Foobar challenge